Pittsburgh City Title Series

 (Pitt Panthers, Duquesne Dukes, Carnegie Tech Tartans)

-The sports rivalry between the Pitt Panthers and Duquesne Dukes is one of the great eastern college matchups and one that is very special here in the City of Pittsburgh.
+The sports rivalry between the Pitt Panthers and Duquesne Dukes is one of the great eastern college matchups, and one that is very special here in the city of Pittsburgh.
 The highly anticipated contests have, for years, been called the City Game.
-Players from both local teams compete for prestigious bragging rights locally, and these efforts have on occasion had profound impact on the national college level.
+Players from both local teams compete for prestigious bragging rights here in the Steel City, and these efforts have on occasion had a profound impact on the national college level.

 Most people would associate the City Game with generations of Panther and Duke cagers.
 Their 88-year rivalry has often been the talk of the town since the two universities first met in 1932.
 That rivalry now extends to women's basketball and at one time also included soccer and baseball.

 Many local sports fans, however, have completely forgotten that, for a few years starting in 1932, this inner-city duel was also played out on the football field at the University of Pittsburgh's stadium.
 Although the Pitt-Duquesne matchups got most of the press, the gridiron competition grew to include the nearby Carnegie Tech Tartans, nicknamed the Skibos.

 Pitt's saucer bowl high above Fifth Avenue was then simply called The Stadium as it was the home field for all three teams.
 These were highly-contested struggles between major college powerhouse clubs, and near the end of the decade their outcome often had national championship implications.

 Despite the football games' importance, both here in Pittsburgh and on the national level, the Panther-Duke part of the three-way gridiron series ended abruptly after the 1939 season.
 Basketball competition between the schools was also suspended.